lvjiaxuan/vue-number-roll/README.md

     default: 0,
     validator: (value: number | string) => Number.isInteger(+value) && +value >= 0,
   },
-  itemHeightWithUnit: {
-    // The height style with unit of a number item.
-    // It is used to calculate the rolling things.
-    type: String,
-    required: true,
-  },
   reverseRollDirection: {
     // Reverse the direction of the rolling.
     type: Boolean,